fraguela/dparallel_recursion/README.md

 ## Dparallel_recursion </p>

 This library provides a framework to parallelize algorithms that follow a divide-and-conquer pattern.
 Its two main components are the skeletons `parallel_recursion` and `dparallel_recursion`.
 The first one parallelizes the required algorithm using multithreading within a single process.
-The second skeleton supports the parallelization across hybrid memory environments such as clusters of nodes with multi-core processors, as it supports also multiple processes on top of the MPI standard.
+The second skeleton supports the parallelization across hybrid memory environments such as clusters of nodes with multi-core processors as well as multiple processes on top of the MPI standard.

+### Installation

+ Please read the accompanying `INSTALL.md` file.

 ### Examples and documentation

 - The `benchmarks` and `tests` directories contain implementations of algorithms with very different nature using the library and execising all its features.